Key Payment and Service Information

 You can receive money in any of the currencies that the Service supports (listed above).
 If the currency you receive does not match the nationality of your PayPal account, the Service will not convert the foreign currency into the national one until you instruct it to do so, withdraw the funds into your bank account, or send them in another currency.

 Before the Service converts a currency, it will inform you of the exchange rate to be applied and the fee to be charged.
 Once you are informed, the Service will proceed with the conversion only if you instruct it to continue.
+This does not apply to transactions that are subject to a Merchant Processing Delay or Automatic Payments (see section 4 of the User Agreement).

 A chargeback is a dispute between the recipient of a card-funded payment, the bank that issued that card, and that issuer’s customer, the sender of the payment.
 PayPal does not decide chargeback issues, and we and the payee must accept the decision of the issuing bank as final and legally binding in connection with a chargeback dispute.